Ebbe Skovdahl: Aberdeen

 In 1999, he moved to become a popular manager of Scottish side Aberdeen in the top-flight Scottish Premier League (SPL) division.
 Aberdeen overachieved in Scotland in the eighties and early nineties, but the club started to decline from 1995.
-By 1999, heavy in debt and not capable of matching the Old Firm in the transfer market, the Dons needed to appoint a successful coach who could work with a small budget.
+By 1999, heavily in debt and not capable of matching the Old Firm in the transfer market, the Dons needed to appoint a successful coach who could work with a small budget.
 So, the club went for the fashionable idea of appointing a successful foreign coach in Skovdahl.

 In Skovdahl's first season at Aberdeen, the club finished bottom of the 1999–2000 Scottish Premier League, but Aberdeen avoided a potential relegation play-off due to Falkirk not meeting the SPL stadium requirements.
 Despite overseeing one of the poorest sides in Aberdeen's recent history in his first season in charge, Skovdahl proved popular with the fans.
 In that first year, he brought in many foreign signings, with mixed success, and among his signings were Arild Stavrum, Hicham Zerouali and Roberto Bisconti.
 The one highlight of Skovdahl's first season was that Aberdeen reached both the 2000 Scottish League Cup Final and the 2000 Scottish Cup Final, but they lost both finals to Celtic and Rangers respectively.

 In the following season, Aberdeen's fortunes improved domestically, but were knocked out of the 2000–01 UEFA Cup by Irish side Bohemians on the away goals rule.
 This was the first time that a Scottish club had been knocked out of European competition by Irish opposition.
 The next year, Aberdeen improved dramatically, as Skovdahl guided them to fourth place in the 2001–02 Scottish Premier League.
 Young players such as Kevin McNaughton, Russell Anderson, Philip McGuire, striker Darren Mackie and goalkeeper Ryan Esson were developed.

 Yet with the Bosman ruling, and Aberdeen's substantial debt, which had built up before Skovdahl became manager, it became clear that the system Skovdahl had used with Brøndby could not be maintained at Aberdeen.
 With many of the players he had developed on short term contract, and likely to leave at the end of the 2002–03 season, it became clear to Skovdahl that he could not in the long term achieve at Aberdeen what he had with Brøndby.
 Aberdeen lost narrowly to Hertha Berlin in the 2002–03 UEFA Cup.
 The club had a poor domestic start to the 2002–03 campaign, prompting Skovdahl to announce his intention to resign.
 He was replaced by Steve Paterson in December 2002.